- Find an Accredited Assessor

 To work as an Accredited Assessor, you must:

-- Undergo training (1 prerequisite course (NABERS 101) and your selected accreditation courses).
-After passing the exam, new Assessors need to submit the following documentation in order to become fully accredited:
+- Complete an accreditation course of your choice.
+After passing the required exams, new Assessors need to submit the following documentation in order to become fully accredited:

 - Enter into an agreement with DPIE.
 The Assessor Agreement document below outlines the Accreditation Terms and Conditions.

 As an Assessor, you are also required to abide by a strict Code of Conduct and abide by our Processess and Procedures (listed below).
 Your employer must also sign a NABERS Company contract with DPIE.

 NABERS Company Agreement 2022 (233.77 KB)